rahulbordoloi/Traffic-Sign-Classification-Using-LeNet-Network/README.md

 To Predict : The Type/Class of Traffic Sign Provided

 >>Install the dependencies from your terminal with "pip install -r requirements.txt"

+Get Dataset from my Google Drive : https://drive.google.com/open?id=1w4ng8Ncc_-a7x1CY0fpxrwMlynsoUHrx